maus-me/woopEssentials/README.md

     // allows to disable the chat relay function Discord <-> ingame chat and only show the system messages in discord if setup
     "DiscordChatRelay": true,

     // Enable automatic adding of new slashcommands, will only add new ones and not update old ones.
-To update old ones run !setupth3essentials in the channel to use for the bot
+To update old ones run !setupwoopessentials in the channel to use for the bot
     "AutoAddSlashCommands": false
   },